TazinMorshed/Data-Classification/README.md

 ## Result Analysis

-Our models gave good accuracy score, however `100% accuracy` on Stacking Ensemble Learning might make it seem like a case of overfitting.
+The models gave good accuracy score, however `100% accuracy` on Stacking Ensemble Learning might make it seem like a case of overfitting.
 However this is not the case as the accuracy is given by prediction of the model given completely unseen data.

 One possible reason for getting 100% accuracy using the stacking-based ensemble learning approach is that the dataset (iris-dataset) is relatively small and simple.